edgeimpulse/expert-projects/silabs-xg24-posture-detection.md

 You can find more about the project here in the original project documentation, [Worker Safety Posture Detection](https://docs.edgeimpulse.com/experts/prototype-and-concept-projects/worker-safety-posture-detection).

-The project is intended to help workers in manufaturing.
+The project is intended to help workers in manufacturing.
 They work in conditions that can put a lot of stress on their bodies.
 Depending on the worker's role in the production process, they might experience issues related to cramped working conditions, heavy lifting, or repetitive stress.

 Poor posture can cause problems for the health of those who work in manufacturing.
 Along with that, research suggests that making efforts to improve posture among manufacturing employees can lead to significant increases in production.
 Workers can improve their posture by physical therapy, or simply by being more mindful during their work day.